bestander/npm-git-lock/README.md

 - Tracks changes in package.json file
 - When a change is found makes a clean install of all dependencies and commits and pushes node_modules to a remote repository
-- Works independently from npm and can be used only on CI server keeping dev environment simpler
+- Works independently from your npm workflow and may be used on a CI server only keeping your dev environment simpler

 ## How to use